School Counseling at North Whidbey

 When you need to talk to someone, your school counselor is a great place to start!

 Your NWMS Counselors are here to help you with academic achievement, personal/social development, and career exploration.
 School counselors work with teachers, principals, and other school staff to help you become successful, responsible students.
 Counselors also partner with parents and the community to help student needs to be met.
+You will have the same school counselor for both years you are at NWMS.

 We are available to listen and help problem solve, as well as to provide encouragement and support.
 Come visit us during lunch, or ask your teacher if you may come see us during class with a pass.
 We also have counselor visit requests on our doors; when you return one of these, we will schedule a time to meet with you.